-The quality of your service staff has a significant impact your employer branding, image, and sales.
-As a result, hiring the best customer service staff and providing an excellent customer experience can help boost your revenue by 4% to 8% more than the market average.
+The quality of your service staff has a significant impact on your employer branding, image, and sales.
+As a result, hiring the best customer service staff and providing an excellent customer experience can help boost your revenue.
+According to McKinsey, improving the customer experience can increase sales by anywhere from 2 to 7% and shareholder returns by 7 to 10%.

-Great customer service also plays a significant role in building brand loyalty and retaining existing customers – in fact, seven in ten Americans (70%) say that they are willing to spend an average of 13% more with companies that deliver excellent customer service.
-With this in mind, businesses simply cannot afford to provide subpar services to their clients; and the first step to ensuring this is hiring professional reps who have the right skills and enthusiasm for the job.
+Excellent customer service also plays a significant role in building brand loyalty and retaining existing customers.
+Seven in ten Americans (70%) say they are willing to spend an average of 13% more with companies that deliver excellent customer service.
+With this in mind, businesses simply cannot afford to provide subpar services to their clients, and the first step to ensuring this is hiring professional reps with the right skills and enthusiasm for the job.

 Businesses can no longer view customer service as an optional investment.
 Instead, this is now a core business process that allows brands to differentiate themselves and successfully compete in today’s environment.
 Despite numerous technological advancements, customer service is still largely the domain of human interactions.
-However, when we talk about customer service skills, vague and generic traits like ‘being friendly’ are not enough.
-While such personality traits are important, there are many more skills to consider.
+However, vague and generic traits like ‘being friendly’ are insufficient when discussing customer service skills.
+While such personality traits are important, many more skills should be considered.

-Here, we have compiled some specific skills and traits that businesses and professional staffing agencies should look for when hiring new customer service representatives (CSR).
+We have compiled some specific skills and traits businesses, and professional staffing agencies should look for when hiring customer service staff.

 Emotional intelligence